As part of developing your curriculum, it is important

 School Year File contains academic and attendance materials

 Record keeping doesn't have to be complicated.
 Simple records are fine,

 Examples of Record Keeping Tools

-All of the items contained here are tools that you may or
+All of the items here are tools I used to develop my own

 A Daily Log

 of an "at-a-glance" daytimer at Amazon.

 Use a calander or a day planner to keep your notes, study topics,

 had a large spiral bound calendar that planned our week where I